-So, what happens to your credit history, report, score, and rating when you fail to pay your taxes?
+If you’re a taxpayer, it should be no secret by now that not paying your taxes comes with a slew of consequences that could significantly, and negatively, affect your financial life.
+But what happens to your credit report, scores, and rating when you fail to pay your taxes?
 Does the Canada Revenue Agency even report your unpaid taxes to Canada’s credit bureaus?
 And, if they do, what kind of impact would that have on your financial health afterward?

-What Affects My Credit Score?
+What Affects Your Credit Scores?

-Your Payment History – 35%
+Your Payment History ~ 35%

-Your Credit History – 15%
+Your Credit History ~ 15%

 How you use your credit products is important and the same goes for how long you’ve been using them for.
-For example, if you have a credit card that you’ve been using responsibly for a number of years, it’s actually good for your overall credit rating.
+For example, if you have a credit card that you’ve been using responsibly for a number of years, it’s actually good for your overall credit.
 So, if you have a number of credit cards, but are thinking of cancelling one or more of them to streamline your finances, make sure to cancel the card you’ve had for the shortest period of time, and keep the one(s) you’ve had active the longest.

-Who Reports to Canada’s Credit Bureaus?
+Who Reports To Canada’s Credit Bureaus?

 Canada has two major credit bureaus, Equifax and TransUnion.
 Generally speaking, lenders and creditors report your credit activities to one of these bureaus.
 This includes credit card companies reporting your credit card usage, lenders reporting your mortgage payments (as a side note, not all mortgage lenders report to a credit bureau), lines of credit, car payments, etc. Your payment history, meaning on-time and missed payments, short payments, late payments, withdrawals, and other transactions should also be reported, then compiled into a credit report.

-Does the CRA Report to Canada’s Credit Bureaus?
+Does The CRA Report To Canada’s Credit Bureaus?

-Will Unpaid Taxes Affect My Credit Score?
+Will Unpaid Taxes Affect My Credit Scores?

-Yes!
-As we mentioned above, filing your income taxes late, or owing a little bit likely won’t be cause for the CRA to report you to the credit bureaus, assuming of course that you’ve worked out a payment plan with them.
-However, owing a large amount can definitely ruin your credit when the CRA takes you to court and your tax debt is made a matter of public record.
-In fact, if your debt is too large, you might even end up having to file for a consumer proposal or bankruptcy, which will, in turn, damage your credit score significantly for up to 7 years.
+Filing your income taxes late, or owing a little bit of taxes likely won’t be cause for the CRA to report you to the credit bureaus, assuming of course that you’ve worked out a payment plan with them.
+However, owing a large amount could affect your credit if the CRA takes you to court and your tax debt is made a matter of public record.
+In fact, if your debt is too large, you might even end up having to file for a consumer proposal or bankruptcy, which in turn, can damage your credit scores and stay on your credit report for up to 7 years.

-Since a low credit score can not only affect your financial health but your personal life, it’s best that you go through a few necessary steps to make sure that your unpaid income taxes don’t have such a significant impact on it.
+Since low credit scores can not only affect your financial health but your personal life, it’s best that you go through a few necessary steps to make sure that your unpaid income taxes don’t have such a significant impact on it.
 After all, the majority of lenders won’t want to lend to a would-be borrower with a long record of not paying their debts, financial instability, and poor credit.

 If you owe money in income taxes, here are a few things you should do:

-Contact the CRA Immediately and Work Out a Payment Plan
+Contact The CRA Immediately And Work Out A Payment Plan

 If you already owe a lot of money, chances are that the CRA has already contacted you and warned you about the consequences of not paying your taxes.
 If you haven’t yet, it’s very important that you inform them right away and start working out a payment plan as soon as possible.
 If you can prove that you don’t have sufficient funds to pay them in full, you can negotiate a multi-year plan, which you’ll need to adhere to until your debt is paid off in full.
 The longer you wait, the more you’ll owe and the worse the consequences will be.

-Manage Your Finances Properly by Saving and Spending Responsibly
+Manage Your Finances Properly By Saving and Spending Responsibly

 According to many financial professionals, it’s a good idea to have a separate savings account specifically for tax purposes.
 If you’re working a regular job that provides a T4 slip, your taxes should be extracted automatically from your bi-weekly paychecks.
 However, if for some reason you still owe money to the CRA, it’s good to have a rainy-day fund to cover your yearly payments, so you don’t have to take the money from your chequing account.
 Then, eliminate or cut down on all unnecessary expenses, to save as much as possible.

-Look into Taxpayer Relief Provisions
+Look Into Taxpayer Relief Provisions

 If your tax situation meets certain parameters, the CRA can give your case over to the Minister of National Revenue.
-If your case is approved, the Minister can offer some relief by waiving, canceling tax penalties, and interest fees, etc. Check out the CRA website for more information and to see if your case would qualify for a taxpayer relief provision.
+If your case is approved, the Minister can offer some relief by waiving, cancelling tax penalties, and interest fees, etc. Check out the CRA website for more information and to see if your case would qualify for a taxpayer relief provision.

 Consider Financial Hardship Provisions

 If your financial and tax debt situation is so out of control that you fear you won’t be able to afford basic necessities because all your money is devoted to paying your debt, don’t worry.
-Once again, if you appeal to the CRA, and explain your situation, the Canadian Government will ensure that you won’t be left in financial destitute and that you’ll have enough money to afford things like groceries, living, and medical expenses.
+Once again, if you appeal to the CRA, and explain your situation, the Canadian Government will ensure that you won’t be left in financial destitution and that you’ll have enough money to afford things like groceries, living, and medical expenses.

 Nobody likes paying taxes.
 Most people consider it a chore to go through the motions of filing their income taxes, year in, year out.
 However, it’s important to remember what paying your taxes does for you and our economy.
 Being up to date and filing your income taxes properly is not only a way to keep yourself financially stable, but it helps the Canadian Government finance various programs like education, health care, employment insurance, etc. If you want to maintain good credit, and a solid financial future with it, one of the first steps is contributing your share.